Teea12/LITA_Class_Project-documentation/README.md

 ### Data Sources
-The primary source of Data used here is Microsoft Excel, csv file, flat file, SQL database.
+The primary source of Data used on this project are Microsoft Excel, csv file, flat file, SQL database.

 ### Tools Used
 ---